Civil Statute of Limitations in Indiana for Personal Injury Cases

 The Hoosier State follows a modified comparative fault rule, which aims to reduce or even eliminate damages, depending on the amount of fault assigned to the injured person.
 If you are deemed to be 50% or more at fault, you will not be granted a day in court.
 If you are determined to be less than 50% at fault, you can move forward with your case.
 Any potential damages would be reduced based on your fault percentage.

-Act Before Time Runs Out
+Contact an Indianapolis Personal Injury Lawyer Before Time Runs Out

 When you have been injured by someone else’s negligence, hiring an attorney with experience and proven results is important.
 At Tabor Law Firm, we do not just handle personal injury cases, we focus on them.
 We will use our know-how to get you maximum compensation, whether that’s through negotiation or trial.